SLB-Pizza/radio-pizza/src/pages/products/index.md

     perspective reminding the world that the underground is where the sublime lives, grows and becomes timeless.
 main:
-  heading: Great coffee with no compromises
+  heading: Music to LIVE to
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+    Founded in 2017, Half Moon was born out of the need to defy.
+Essentially, we are destroying mainstream radio and building a platform that allows music and culture to thrive without limits.
+We pride ourselves in bringing our audience live, uncensored and undiscovered music from a grass-roots perspective reminding the world that the underground is where the sublime lives, grows and becomes timeless.
   image1:
-    alt: A close-up of a paper filter filled with ground coffee
+    alt: White Background Logo
-    image: /img/products-grid3.jpg
+    image: /img/halfmoon_white.png
   image2:
-    alt: A green cup of a coffee on a wooden table
+    alt: White Background Logo
-    image: /img/products-grid2.jpg
+    image: /img/halfmoon-3.png
   image3:
-    alt: Coffee beans
+    alt: White Background Logo
-    image: /img/products-grid1.jpg
+    image: /img/halfmoon-3.png
 testimonials:
-  - author: Elisabeth Kaurismäki
+  - author: testMcTesterFace
-    quote: >-
-      The first time I tried Kaldi’s coffee, I couldn’t even believe that was the same thing I’ve been drinking every morning.
+    quote: Best Radio in NYC!
-  - author: Philipp Trommler
+  - author: Tester
-    quote: >-
+    quote: I love it!!!
-      Kaldi is the place to go if you want the best quality coffee.
-I love their stance on empowering farmers and transparency.
-full_image: /img/products-full-width.jpg
+full_image: /img/halfmoon-3.png
 pricing:
-  heading: Monthly subscriptions
+  heading: Patreon Support
-  description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+  description: 'Help us bring you bigger and better MUSIC, EVENTS, and EVERYTHING else!'
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: Perfect for the Half Moon fan who loves what we do!
       items:
-        - 3 lbs of coffee per month
-        - Green or roasted beans"
-        - One or two varieties of beans"
+        - $5/ mo to help us with hosting costs
+        - marketing
+        - etc.
-      plan: Small
+      plan: Fan
-      price: '50'
+      price: 5/month
-    - description: 'Great for avid drinkers, java-loving couples and bigger crowds'
+    - description: Perfect for the Half Moon fan who REALLY loves what we do!
       items:
-        - 6 lbs of coffee per month
-        - Green or roasted beans
-        - Up to 4 different varieties of beans
+        - $10/ mo to help us with hosting costs
+        - marketing
+        - etc.
-      plan: Big
+      plan: Super Fan
-      price: '80'
+      price: 10/month
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: >-
+        For the Half Moon ULTRA fan who wants to show their love in their own way.
       items:
+        - YOU tell US how much you want to help us with hosting costs
-        - Whatever you need
+        - marketing
-        - Green or roasted beans
-        - Unlimited varieties
+        - etc.
-      plan: Custom
+      plan: Ultra Fan
       price: '??'
 ---